-The film stars Ella Purnell as Rhiannon, a seemingly ordinary woman trapped in the suffocating monotony of a small Welsh town.
-Struggling with suppressed anger and a sense of underachievement, she works as a receptionist at the Carnsham Gazette, dreaming of a career as a junior reporter.
-However, she is constantly overlooked and ignored, leading to her mounting resentment against those around her.
-Secretly, she maintains a “kill list” for those who irritate her, with much of her rage directed at Julia Blenkinsopp, a former high school bully whom she blames for her timid, unremarkable life.
+The film stars Ella Purnell as Rhiannon, a seemingly ordinary woman in a small Welsh town, working as a receptionist at the Carnsham Gazette.
+She dreams of being a junior reporter; however, she is constantly overlooked and ignored, leading to her growing resentment against those around her.
+Her unresolved anger prompts her to secretly maintain a “kill list,” with much of her rage directed at Julia Blenkinsopp, a former high school bully whom she blames for her unremarkable, timid life.

-As Rhiannon’s frustrations grow, her dark impulses drive her to lash out violently, raising suspicion and fear among the community.
-She tries to cover her tracks and maintain a facade of normalcy, all the while working as a journalist to write about the murders she has committed.
+As Rhiannon’s frustrations grow, her dark impulses drive her to lash out violently, raising suspicion and fear among the town.
+As people begin to look for the murderer, she attempts to maintain a facade of normalcy, working as a journalist to write about the murders she has committed.
 As the investigation into the murders intensifies, detective Marina follows her tracks.
-Rhiannon grows increasingly paranoid, and she struggles to keep her violent tendencies hidden.
-The series concludes on an ambiguous note, with the question of whether justice is served or if she managed to evade consequences remaining unanswered.
+Rhiannon grows increasingly paranoid, struggling to hide her violent tendencies.
+The series concludes on an ambiguous note, with the question of whether justice is served remaining unanswered.

 Rhiannon’s character arc seems to pivot on the thin line between justice and a darker compulsion, where her initial sense of moral justification gradually erodes, revealing a deeper, perhaps insatiable, desire for killing.
 The way she selectively targets “horrible” people suggests a vigilante complex, though as her justifications weaken, it becomes clear that her motivation goes beyond simple retribution.
 The gradual erosion of her moral compass invites viewers to reflect on whether she is driven by a genuine desire to rid the world of “bad” individuals or by an uncontrollable need to indulge her own violent impulses.
 The ending leaves viewers with a reflection on Rhiannon’s character and the darker aspects of human nature.
 At some point, the matter of whether Rhiannon realizes the immorality of her actions or simply remains oblivious to her true motivations is called into question.